ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 ### Network Selection

-Should a `subnet-cli` command call an API end point, `--public-uri` is used to specify where the end point is.
+Should a `subnet-cli` command call an API endpoint, `--public-uri` is used to specify where the end point is.

 - The default value is `https://api.avax-test.network` which points to the Fuji Testnet.
 If you run